 Section 36.1 Employee Incentive Programs.
-Members of the bargaining unit shall be eligible for employee incentive programs (e.g. Personal Computer Purchase Program, Wellness Program incentives/awards, etc.) offered to other non-bargaining unit employees of the City.
-Eligibility to participate in these incentive programs and receipt of any awards through these programs shall be governed by the written program rules, regulations, and requirements as approved by the City Manager.
+Members of the bargaining unit will be eligible for employee incentive programs (e.g. Wellness Program incentives/awards, etc.) offered to other non-bargaining unit employees of the City.
+Eligibility to participate in these incentive programs and receipt of any awards through these programs will be governed by the written program rules, regulations, and requirements as approved by the City Manager.